justland/just-func/README.md

 ## What's in this repository

-This repository contains the official spec of the `just-func` language.
+This repository contains the specification of the `just-func` language.

 ## install - PHP